 Our dedicated attorneys work hard to protect our client’s rights to not only immediate medical care but their future recovery needs as well.
 If you’ve been injured in a motorcycle crash, you need the support and expertise of an experienced Michigan motorcycle accident lawyer.

 What Every Michigan Motorcyclist Should Know

-- Can I collect Michigan no-fault benefits if I’ve been injured in a motorcycle accident?
+- Can I still get no-fault benefits if I’m injured on my motorcycle out-of-state?

 These questions are just the tip of the iceberg.
 Because each motorcycle accident in Michigan is unique with its own set of diverse variables, your case can be a complicated and lengthy process to navigate.
 When you call Sinas Dramis Law Firm, you’ll be connected with an experienced Michigan motorcycle accident lawyer who will walk you through your next steps and explain your rights as a motorcyclist in this state.

 Motorcycle Accident Settlements & Verdicts